terrapower/armi/doc/developer/documenting.rst

 To build the ARMI documentation as HTML.
 The ARMI docs expect a bunch of custom unit test outputs to be present.
-You can either run those:
+You can either run these test commands:

 .. code-block:: bash